 Bond Quotes

-When looking at bond quotes, you will notice that most of them hover around 100.
-Each bond point = $10; therefore, to get the actual bond price, you must multiply the quote by 10.
-Thus, a bond quote of 94.25 = an actual price of $942.50.
+When looking at bond quotes, notice that most of them hover around 100.
+A quote of 100 means that the bond is selling for face value even though the face value of most bonds is $1,000.
+Therefore, to get the actual bond price, multiply the quote by the multiple of the face value divided by 100.
+Thus, if a bond has a face value of $1000, then to get the actual bond price, multiply the quote by 10.
+Thus, a bond quote of 94.25 = a price of $942.50.

 Repayment of Principal